Welcome to Nursery!

 Watch this space for the latest news, updates and information.

 If you have anything you would like to share with us, that would be great!

 Nursery Staff Team

-Miss Bunting (Mon-Thurs), Ms Whiteley (Fri) (Class Teachers), Miss Lansdale, Mrs Daniels, Mrs Abdulqader (Teaching Assistants), Mrs Naeem (Bilingual Support Assistant)
+Miss Bunting (Mon-Thurs), Ms Whiteley (Fri) (Class Teachers), Miss Lansdale, Mrs Daniels, Mrs Abdulqader (Teaching Assistants/ Lunch time Support), Mrs Naeem (Bilingual Support Assistant)